Dear J K Rowling

 Protest annoys those who hold power.
 It unsettles.
 They call it dissent in a pejorative sense.
 Looking objectively, historically and socially at Scotland’s chronic lack of genuine democracy, civic revolution is the only answer to remedy Scotland’s ills.
 Westminster will always resist unshackling constraints.
 But be assured, unlike disaffected Londoners rioting and looting in the streets, we use the age-old peaceful ballot box.

 By praising Scotland as your adopted home I note you acknowledge you’re an incomer.
-Pity your modesty is not sufficiently strong an inhibitor that you employ diplomacy.
-You state your opinion of our political ambitions negatively and disseminate it extensively.
-It follows that you feel of sufficient high status to be given a wide hearing, and indeed you almost command the airwaves as the main headline news.
+Pity your modesty is not sufficiently strong an inhibitor over arrogance.
+You feel of sufficient high social status to be given a wide hearing, and indeed you almost command the airwaves as the main headline news.
 Humble you ain’t.

-For one thing, if, as you do, feel there is some truth in a few medical men claiming uncertainty over retaining their research grants at the advent of autonomy it’s truly contradictory to hand over a million pounds to a degenerate political campaign, as you did, aimed at undermining the democratic process.
-You could have assuaged those medical men’s fears by boosting their funds.
-Some are incomers bound to worry.
+For one thing, if you feel there is some truth in a few medical men claiming uncertainty over retaining their research grants on the advent of autonomy it’s contradictory to hand over a million pounds to a political campaign, as you did, aimed at undermining the democratic process.
+You could have chosen to assuaged medical men’s fears by boosting their funds.

 In addition, over a hundred distinguished academics, like the medical ones you cite, made public their confidence in a renewed Scotland and its grant awarding schemes and levels, and like those medical men, and your self, some are incomers.